bghammill/bghammill.github.io/ims-03-model/ims-03-lesson-13/index.md

 ### Interpretation of estimates, without interaction

-The first model did not have an interaction effect between these 2 variables.
+The first model did not include an interaction effect between these 2 variables.
 So the population regression model equation would be:

 $$Length = \beta_0 + \beta_1 GestAge + \beta_2 Toxemia + \epsilon$$